EB-2 Visa: Key Takeaways

 8. Receive Your Visa

 If your application is approved, you will receive an immigrant visa stamp in your passport.
-After entering the U.S., you will receive a lawful permanent resident card (Green Card) via mail.
+After entering the U.S., you will receive your lawful permanent resident card via mail.

 Start The EB-2 Visa Process With Spar & Bernstein

-Navigating the complex immigration landscape for each of the EB-2 subcategories can be a challenge, due to the different requirements for each subcategory and the evidence needed.
+Navigating each of the EB-2 subcategories can be a challenge, due to the various requirements and the evidence needed.

 That’s where our experienced team at Spar & Bernstein comes in.
 Tackling all areas of immigration law, from employment and family immigration to citizenship and naturalization, we have a list of success stories that continues to grow.

-- Assess your eligibility and determine the most suitable EB-2 subcategory for your qualifications, whether based on advanced degrees, exceptional ability or a National Interest Waiver
+- Assess your eligibility and determine the most suitable EB-2 subcategory for your qualifications.

 Defending your interests as our own, our dedicated attorneys will work tirelessly to help you achieve your goals and continue your journey toward permanent residency in the U.S.